Boyquotes/sqlite-for-godot/README.md

 ## Class Reference
+### SQLite
-SQLite          - sqlite driver class (manages exactly one database connection, can
-                  have multiple instances)
+sqlite driver class (manages exactly one database connection, can have multiple instances)

+### SQLiteStatement
-SQLiteStatement - sqlite compiled SQL statement class (do not create instances
+sqlite compiled SQL statement class (do not create instances directly)
-                  directly)

 ## Method Reference
-bool SQLite.connect(String filename)           - connect to an sqlite database SQLiteStatement SQLite.compile_sql(String sql) - compile an SQL statement, returns
+### bool SQLite.connect(String filename)
+connect to an sqlite database

+### SQLiteStatement SQLite.compile_sql(String sql)
-                                                 null on failure
+compile an SQL statement, returns null on failure

+###String SQLite.get_last_error()
-String SQLite.get_last_error()                 - get the last error message, useful
-                                                 for debugging when a function call
+get the last error message, useful for debugging when a function call failed
-                                                 failed

-bool SQLStatment.execute(Array params)         - execute an SQL statement up until
+### bool SQLStatment.execute(Array params)
-                                                 the first row of results, "params"
-                                                 should contain one value per "?"
-                                                 placeholder code in the SQL
-                                                 statement, pass an empty array if
+execute an SQL statement up until the first row of results, "params" should contain one value per "?" placeholder code in the SQL statement, pass an empty array if there are no placeholder codes

+### Dictionary SQLStatement.next_row()
-                                                 there are no placeholder codes Dictionary SQLStatement.next_row()             - returns a dictionary containing the contents of the current row in the result set and executes the
-                                                 statement up until the next row of results
+returns a dictionary containing the contents of the current row in the result set and executes the statement up until the next row of results